2017 Autism West Annual Symposium

 Early bird discount available until 31 August 2017

-Looking at the ‘The Big Picture’, the focus for the 2017 event will be on life beyond childhood, as people on the autism spectrum move into adulthood, with a focus on social skills and relationships, independence, engagement, wellbeing, and employment.
+Looking at the ‘The Big Picture’, this year’s event looks beyond childhood as those on the autism spectrum move into adulthood, with a focus on individual strengths and challenges, transitioning to independence, meaningful employment and what that can look like.

 “Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”- Alan Turing

-Our annual symposium is for people on the autism spectrum and their families and carers, as well as educators, researches and health professionals.
+The Symposium will include presentations, break-out sessions, a fireside chat, and more, and is aimed at people on the autism spectrum, their families and carers, as well as educators and health professionals.

-Graeme Simsion is the author of the international bestsellers The Rosie Project and The Rosie Effect, featuring a socially awkward man and his adventures in love, marriage and fatherhood.
-The book has been well received by the autism / Asperger’s community, and Graeme has spoken at autism events in Australia and overseas.
+Graeme Simsion is the author of international bestsellers The Rosie Project, The Rosie Effect and The Best of Adam Sharp.
+A fourth novel, Two Steps Forward, written with his wife Anne Buist, will be published in October.
+The Rosie Project introduced the socially-awkward Don Tillman and his adventures in love, marriage and fatherhood.
+It was ABIA Book of the Year in 2014 and Graeme’s screenplay is in development with Sony Pictures.
+The book and its sequel have been well received by the autism / Asperger’s community and Graeme has spoken at numerous conferences and support groups.

 Award-winning and breakthrough advocate Kerry Magro knew early on that he wanted to make a difference in the lives of others.
 Kerry was diagnosed with Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS) a form of autism, at age 4.
 Growing up Kerry’s future was very uncertain.
 Today however, after countless hours of therapy and the support of a loving family, Kerry has conquered many of his challenges.
 Now as a young adult, Kerry is a international motivational speaker, best-selling author, movie consultant and non-profit founder.